soukhova/Spatial-Availability-Measure/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Introducing spatial availability, a singly-constrained competitive-access accessibility measure
+# Introducing spatial availability, a singly-constrained measure of competitive accessibility

 Anastasia Soukhov (School of Earth, Environment and Society, McMaster University, Canada) Antonio Paez (School of Earth, Environment and